AutoxingTech/axbot_restbook/docs/reference/device.md

 ## Time Configuration

-[Chrony](https://chrony-project.org/) is used to manage time of the robot.
+[Chrony](https://chrony-project.org/) is used to manage the robot's system time.

-Since 2.7.1, one can control some configurations with the following APIs.
+Starting from version 2.7.1, you can manage certain time configurations using the following APIs.

-The configuration of Chrony can be seen from:
+The current Chrony configuration can be retrieved from:

 ```
 curl http://192.168.25.25:8090/device/chrony/chrony.conf